What Causes Foundation Cracks in Houston Homes?

 - Normal Settling – After a Houston home is built, its foundation will continue to settle over the next few years.
 As the home settles, hairline cracks may develop in the foundation, walls, near windows and doorways, as well as in areas where the walls/ceilings intersect.
 While normal settling usually happens uniformly, there are times when the foundation sinks unevenly, leading to differential settlement and severe cracking.

 - Frost Heave – In Houston, heaving typically occurs during the wet season, when the clay soil underneath the foundation expands due to excess rainwater.
 However, the February 2021 Arctic outbreak that had affected the Greater Houston area proved that our home foundations could also get damaged by frost heave.
 Frost heave develops when the temperature drops below 32°F and the water trapped in the soil starts to freeze, causing the soil to expand upwards.
-Because the ground on which the foundation is built moves, the foundation moves as well, often shifting and settling unevenly afterwards.
+Because the ground on which the foundation is built moves, the foundation moves as well, often shifting and settling unevenly afterward.
 This may cause cracks to develop in different areas of your home.

 In addition to these points, improper foundation design, poor construction, and trees located too close to the home are three more causes of foundation damage in Houston homes.

 Although foundation damage is something serious, the good news is that cracks as well as other problems usually don’t mean the end of your foundation!
 That’s because experienced professionals can fix almost any foundation issue and restore the structural integrity of your home.
-One thing to remember is that, due to the unique properties of clay soil, your Houston home’s foundation requires a customized approach.
-Therefore, it’s advisable to contact a local foundation repair contractor that isn’t only experienced enough to recognize even the most subtle signs of foundation distress, but also knows how to fix foundation problems that impact the entire structure of your home.
+However, one thing to remember is that, due to the unique properties of clay soil, your Houston home’s foundation requires a customized approach.
+Therefore, it’s advisable to contact a local foundation repair contractor that isn’t only experienced enough to recognize even the most subtle signs of foundation distress but also knows how to fix foundation problems that impact the entire structure of your home.
 For a free repair estimate or foundation inspection in the Greater Houston area or surrounding communities, contact our experts at Allied Foundation today!